Javascript is not enabled.

 Your parking location will be saved in Google Maps until you remove it.
 You also can add notes about your car’s location, such as the spot number, and share your parking location with others.

-If you choose, you also can get notifications for parking information, such as where you parked and for how long, which can be useful if you’ve been feeding a conventional meter for downtown street parking.
+If you choose, you can get notifications for parking information, such as where you parked and for how long, which can be useful if you’ve been feeding a conventional meter for downtown street parking.

-Let smart speakers take on brain overflow
+Smart speakers can take on your brain overflow

 Even if you didn’t put away your smartphone on purpose — perhaps it slipped out of your pocket as you wrestled with the dog — you can ask your personal digital assistant to find it.
 When you set up your smart speaker via the proper app, it became linked to your phone.